How to Legally Manage Remote Hiring in Latin America

 What are the legal options for remote hiring in Latin America?

-The three main legal options for remote hiring in Latin America are employer of record, agent of record, and hiring a contractor.
+The three main legal options for hiring a remote team in Latin America are employer of record, agent of record, and hiring a contractor.
 Each option has its own benefits and considerations, so it is important to research and consult with legal experts to determine the best option for your specific needs.

 What is an employer of record and how does it work for remote hiring in Latin America?